djaciel/holograph-protocol/README.md

 ## Version

-The Holograph Protocol has been upgraded to version 2.
-For version 1 please see the [v1](https://github.com/holographxyz/holograph-protocol/tree/holograph-v1)
+Holograph Protocol has been upgraded to V2.
+For V1 please see [Holograph Protocol V1](https://github.com/holographxyz/holograph-protocol/tree/holograph-v1).

 ## Specification